trdunsworth/DECCreport3/report_wk36.docx.md

 :::

- The bulk of the medical service calls appear in the late morning through early afternoon, in a span from 1000 hours through the maximum ending around 1400 hours.
+The bulk of the medical service calls appear in the late morning through the afternoon, in a span from 1000 hours through the maximum ending around 1600 hours.
 In the late afternoon and through the evening, there are spikes where calls fluctuate.
-This also should be viewed over a larger time frame to see how those will settle out.
-When seeing how all of these break down, there will be implications as to not only how many staff are needed, but should operations management prioritize some skills at different times to better fit the needs of the City and staff?

 ::: {.cell}